Senator Marco Rubio Introduces Bill To Make Daylight Saving Time Permanent Year-Round

 Rubio’s office also noted that studies have shown a lower risk for cardiac issues, strokes, and seasonal depression when there is more sunlight at night.
 It also reduces robberies by 27 percent, his office noted.

-This is not the first effort to bring a permanent end to the biennial changing of the clocks.
-Last year, countries across Europe moved their clocks for what was believed to be the last time as the European Council recommended that all European Union members stop changing their clocks.
+This is not the first effort to bring a permanent end to the biannual changing of the clocks.
+Last year, countries across Europe moved their clocks for what was believed to be the last time, as the European Council recommended that all European Union members stop changing their clocks.

 As ABC.net.au reported, the council called for the practice to be halted indefinitely after the EU issued a public consultation about whether they believe the changing of the clocks should come to an end.
 The survey also asked residents if they would rather have “permanent summertime” or “permanent standard time.”
 More respondents opted for a “permanent summertime,” the report noted.

 U.S. Sen. Marco Rubio files bill that would make Daylight Saving Time permanent for U.S. https://t.co/e27sELFxRN pic.twitter.com/ULvOy56VNm